zhujingyang520/vlsi_project/README.md

 - `grep`: find the specified pattern in the contents of files
 - `tar`: compress or un-compress of files into or from an archive

-There is a more detailed explanation called 'linux_command.pdf' under the `document` directory.
+There is a more detailed explanation called `linux_command.pdf` under the `document` directory.
 You can find more detailed information there if you are not familiar with the Linux environment.